By the end of this section, you will be able to:

 When an employee delivers an acceptable or outstanding service, customers are encouraged to return to purchase the service again and also share their positive experience with others.
 When customers go into a jewelry store and receive good service from the salespeople, they will likely let their friends and family know about the positive experience through a personal referral or on social media.

 When service is poor, customers don’t return.
 If customers have a bad experience at a restaurant, it is likely they will not patronize the establishment any longer and will probably share a negative review online.
-Sometimes, poor service has to do with factors other than employees, but as online review sites such as Yelp become more common, poor customer service reviews can have a crippling effect on a brand, especially for start-ups trying to break into a market.
+Sometimes, poor service has to do with factors other than employees, but as online review sites such as Yelp become more common, poor customer service reviews can have a devastating effect on a brand, especially for start-ups trying to break into a market.
 It is important to hire experienced people and have a good training system in place with rewards that will help employees deliver the best service to customers.
 Companies should take into consideration that no matter the size of a business, they must market not only to their customers but also to their employees, as they are the face of the company and the ones who interact with customers.
 Employees can make or break the brand.

 The physical environment where a service is provided is an important part of the marketing mix.
 It can influence the company’s image and convey a lot of information about the quality of a product, service, company, or brand.
 The old adage that you “get only one chance to make a first impression” is especially true for new businesses.
 Tangible cues—décor, smell, music, temperature, colors—send an immediate message to customers about quality and professionalism.